San Francisco Bay Guardian - October 18, 2000 Pgs. 14-16, 34-35

 "We are now experiencing a textbook case of too much demand chasing too little supply," Chappell wrote in an Oct.
 12 op-ed piece in the san Francisco Chronicle.
 Then he offered this total falsehood: "Prop.
 K will encourage the construction of new office space where our city can best handle it - in the downtown area."
 (Actually, it's L that encourages construction downtown and K that pushes it deeper into neighborhoods.)

 The "demand" in not due to normal market forces, but to a whopping influx of billions in capitol in a very short amount of time.
 How long it will last is tough to predict.
 Currently, office space is available downtown, but dot-coms don't want to go there because it costs more money.
-The San Francisco Business Times reported June 9 that many Web outfits are leasing space in live-work buildings simply because it is cheaper, not because they couldn't find space downtown.
-And in any case, allowing one type of industry to flourish at the expense of others doesn't make for sound economic policy.
+The San Francisco Business Times reported June 9 that many web outfits are leasing space in live-work buildings simply because it is cheaper, not because they couldn't find space downtown.
+And in any case, allowing one type of industry to flourish at the expense of others doesn't make for sound economic policy, smart growth experts say.

 Prop.
 K's supporters also claim, ironically, that Prop.
 L will widen economic disparity by "redlining" certain neighborhoods.
 "The permanent shut-down of office development as proposed in Prop.
 L would likely lead to decreased rents and property values in the redlined areas," a report put out by real estate firm Grubb and Ellis claims.
 But it's the intrusion of higher-rent office space into lower-rent office space into lower-rent neighborhoods that is widening the gap between haves and have-nots.
 And Prop.
 K would accelerate the invasion.